agm1988/active_sql_bindings/README.md

 In the **news** variable, you will get an array of data with hash.

 ## Attention
-JSON field from SELECT will try to convert to Hash (will check field on JSON format).
+JSON/JSONb field from SELECT will try to convert a data to Hash (will check field on JSON format).
-This function work is slow.
-You should be getting only needed fields.
+ARRAY field from SELECT will try to convert a data to Array (will check field on ARRAY format).
 ```
-SELECT id, name, log FROM users;
+SELECT id, name, log, data FROM users;
 ```
 If the log has JSON/JSONb format this field will convert to Hash.
+If the data has ARRAY format this field will convert to Array.

 ## History
 Versions:

 0.0.3 - Improved performance
 0.0.4 - Updated Active Record to 6.0.2 version
+0.0.5 - Added converting ARRAY field to the Array.
+Refactoring.